-Each of the bins in Fig. 3-6 consists of a sorted stack of confidences, giving an impression of how the confidences map to picking errors.
+Each of the bins in Figures 3-6 consists of a sorted stack of confidences, giving an impression of how the confidences map to picking errors.
 The length of each segment corresponds to the frequency of residuals with the respective confidence.
 Three major observations can be made.
 First, both models pick P waves with higher confidence than S waves.
-This becomes even more obvious when considering individual experiments (Fig. 5 vs. Fig. 6).
-Second, even though there is a considerable difference between the experiments, high confidence value cluster around 0 residual, i.e., the higher the confidence the lower the expected residual.
-Third, picks with low confidence still follow an approximately Laplacian distribution centered near 0.0 but with higher uncertainties (Fig. 3).
+This becomes even more obvious when considering individual experiments (Figure 5 vs. Figure 6).
+Second, even though there is a considerable difference between the experiments, high confidence values cluster around 0 residual, that is, the higher the confidence, the lower the expected residual.
+Third, picks with low confidence still follow an approximate Laplacian distribution centered near 0.0 s but with higher uncertainties (Figure 3).
 Crucially, almost all of the outliers have low confidence (Figure 4).

 Figure 7 explores the relationship between confidence and picking errors in a systematic manner.
 We plot MAE, MAD and the outlier fraction, depending on which fraction of the most confident picks are considered.
 For example, the MAE drops significantly for both P and S picks if the least confident 10% are omitted.
 For S picks, we observe a knee in MAE and OUT curves at about 5%.
 Further reduction leads to a further but more gradual reduction in MAE.
 On the other hand, the MAD for P waves decreases only very marginally when the least confident picks are omitted, whereas a strong reduction is seen in the number of outliers.
 The drop in MAE is thus almost exclusively driven by a reduction in the number of outliers.
-As the MAD is a robust measure of the spread of the central peak, this implies that there is hardly any dependence of the confidence value on the pick quality as long as the correct phase has been identified; low confidences instead indicate a much higher chance of having misidentified another waveform feature, e.g., a later arrival or a local maximum in the noise time series as a phase, and thus produced an outlier.
+As the MAD is a robust measure of the spread of the central peak, this implies that there is hardly any dependence of the confidence value on the pick quality as long as the correct phase has been identified; low confidences instead indicate a much higher chance of having misidentified another waveform feature, for example, a later arrival or a local maximum in the noise time series as a phase, and thus produced an outlier.

-For P arrivals, the number of outliers decreases until only 60% of the picks are retained and stays almost constant afterward (Figure 7a,c).
-For S arrivals, no such clear cutoff can be identified, with outlier fractions decreasing steadily until only 30% to 40% of the picks are retained.
-P and S waves also differ in the distribution of confidence values.
-While S confidences are distributed almost uniformly, the P confidences tend towards higher values, e.g., the 60% most confidence picks already have confidence values around 0.8.
-These observations should be taken into account when selecting confidence thresholds in applications.
-They suggest that P confidence values at higher confidences might be less reliable than their S counterparts; this is also reflected in the more continuous degradation in performance for S arrivals compared to their P counterparts.
-Interestingly, confidence curves are almost identical across the two different models.
+For P arrivals, the number of outliers decreases until only 60% of the picks are retained and stays almost constant afterward (Figures 7a and 7c).
+For S arrivals, no such clear cutoff can be identified, with outlier fractions decreasing steadily until only 30%-40% of the picks are retained.
+P- and S- waves also differ in the distribution of confidence values.
+While S confidences are distributed almost uniformly, the P confidences tend toward higher from https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2023EA003332 by HGF GEOMAR Helmholtz Centre of Ocean, Wiley Online Library on [03/01/2024].
+See the Terms